glacambre/firenvim/README.md

 Go to `chrome://extensions`, enable "Developer mode", click on `Load unpacked` and select the `target/chrome` directory.

 ### Other browsers
 Other browsers aren't supported for now.
-Opera, Vivaldi and other Chromium-based browsers should however work just like in Chromium and have install steps similar to Chromium's.
+Opera, Vivaldi and other Chromium-based browsers should however work just like in Chromium and have similar install steps.
 Brave and Edge might work, Safari doesn't (it doesn't support Webextensions).

 # Drawbacks